 |Written assignment due

 Dates for online meetings (Zoom)

-The course includes three live online group discussions with the instructors via Zoom.
+The course includes five live online group discussions with the instructors via Zoom.
 The online meetings will take place on

 Who Should Take This Course?